 For many countries, the primary challenge has shifted to having the capacity to utilize available supply before product expiration.
 Daily vaccination rates in many countries remain low.
-Loward lower-middle-income countries report significant challenges to vaccination, including lack of sufficient cold storage and transport, shortage of health care workers, vaccine misinformation, and competing health priorities.
+Lowand lower-middle-income countries report significant challenges to vaccination, including lack of sufficient cold storage and transport, shortage of health care workers, vaccine misinformation, and competing health priorities.

 Countries with concerted support from the Global COVID-19 Vaccine Delivery Partnership continue to make modest progress with increasing vaccination coverage.
-Since our last update, Guinea is reporting a 0.14% daily vaccination rate which is an increase from 0.09%.
-Afghanistan is reporting a 0.23% daily vaccination rate which is an increase from 0.06% two weeks ago.
-Supply was recently flagged as a concern for Afghanistan.
-Supply is no longer flagged as a concern for Ethiopia and Malawi.
-Supply remains flagged as concern for Cameroon, the Central African Republic, Niger, Nigeria, Sierra Leone, Somalia, and Tanzania.
+Since our last update, the Central African Republic is reporting a 0.16% daily vaccination rate which is an increase from 0.05%.
+Supply was recently flagged as a concern for Cameroon and the Central African Republic.
+Supply is no longer flagged as a concern for Gambia and Mali.
+Supply remains flagged as a concern for Côte d'Ivoire, Ethiopia, Guinea, Niger, Nigeria, Sierra Leone, Somalia, and Tanzania.